Skip to main content

 Connecting platform accounts

-Call POST /v1/accounts/connect with the platform and a redirect_uri:
+Call POST /v1/accounts/connect with the platform slug, your post-connection redirect_uri, and an optional state value for correlation:

 curl -X POST https://api.social-api.ai/v1/accounts/connect \